lamps-wg/cmp-updates/draft-ietf-lamps-rfc6712bis.md

 {: id="sect-3.3"}

-A DER-encoded {{ITU.X690.1994}} PKIMessage {{I-D.ietf-lamps-rfc4210bis}} MUST be sent as the entity-body of an HTTP POST request.
-If this HTTP request is successful, the server returns the CMP response in the body of the HTTP response.
+A DER-encoded {{ITU.X690.1994}} PKIMessage {{I-D.ietf-lamps-rfc4210bis}} MUST be sent as the content of an HTTP POST request.
+If this HTTP request is successful, the server returns the CMP response in the content of the HTTP response.
 The HTTP response status code in this case MUST be 200; other "Successful 2xx" codes MUST NOT be used for this purpose.
 HTTP responses to pushed CMP Announcement messages (i.e., CA